 The front of Withernsea has extensive coastal defences including a sea wall, groynes and rock armour.
-To the south of Withernsea, the sea defences were extended using rock armour.
-However, over time this has led to increased rates of erosion to the south of the defences as sediment is trapped by groynes along the front of Withernsea.
-The eroded material is not replaced leaving a very gently sloping beach which, even during neap tides, leads to the sea reaching the base of the cliff increasing erosion.
+To the south of Withernsea, the sea defences have been extended several times using rock armour.
+Beyond the sea defences, rates of erosion have increased because beach material is not being replaced as groynes trap sediment being transported by longshore drift along the front of Withernsea.
+As the beach in this area is very gently the North Sea reaches the base of the cliffs even during neap tides, leading to increased cliff erosion.
 This stretch of land is some of the most rapidly eroding along the Holderness Coast.

 The increased rate of erosion has led to the rapid loss of land, particularly along the front of the Golden Sands Holiday Park.
-More than 20 holiday homes have had to be either demolished or moved in the last few years.
+More than 20-holiday homes have had to be either demolished or moved in the last few years.
 Also under threat is the main road connecting the village of Holmpton to the town of Withernsea.

-A £3m grant, which allowed the £7 million scheme to go ahead after other bids had failed, was provided by the European Regional Development Fund at the end of last year.
+A £3m grant, which allowed the £7 million scheme to go ahead after other bids had failed, was provided by the European Regional Development Fund at the end of 2019.

 The rock was transported from the quayside quarry in Rekefjord, on the southern coast of Norway, in 5000-tonne shipments by barge.
 The rocks were then dropped from the barge using heavy machinery when weather conditions were favourable.
 When the tide went out the rock was then transported up the beach.